 Museo de los Ferrocarrileros – Mexico City

-Visiting the Museo de los Ferrocarrileros, the railway museum based in the former La Villa station in Mexico City.
+If you are a train buff, make sure you don’t miss out on visiting the Museo de los Ferrocarrileros, the Mexico City train museum based in the former La Villa station.

 Nomadic Backpacker at the Museo de los Ferrocarrileros with loco 507